Sort and Survive - Image

 Advice on clearing an artist’s studio

-The options for preparing a collection of watercolours for sale.
-Possible ways of disposing of or re-homing studio props, fixtures and fittings.
+Sort & Survive delivered options for preparing a collection of watercolours for sale and possible ways of disposing of or re-homing studio props, fixtures and fittings.

 “I found it useful to spend a couple of hours with Susan who helped me clarify what the best way forward was in the rather stressful situation of needing to move from the studio my late husband used for over 30 years.”